Board of Directors

-Hoai currently serves as Treasurer of International Children Assistance Network (ICAN).
-He is instrumental in setting up ICAN’s technology infrastructure and has been keen on applying business management practices to ensure operational efficiency in the non-profit setting.
-Hoai has 15 years of broad-based experience in technology planning, management, systems development, global operations and support organizations.
-He has been working as Director of Operations for CCIntegration in Fremont, and was Senior Director of Information Technology for Broadvision in Redwood City.
+Hoai joined ICAN shortly after its inception and currently serves as Chairman of the Board of Directors.
+He has been keen on applying business management practices to help set strategic direction and operational efficiency in the non-profit setting.
+Hoai has over 20 years of broad-based experience in technology planning, management, systems development, global operations and support organizations.
+He has been working as Director of Operations for CCIntegration in Fremont, and was previously Senior Director of Information Technology for Broadvision in Redwood City.
 Hoai received his Bachelor of Science in Finance, Economics and Banking from San Jose State University.

 Ivy is a co-founder of ICAN and currently serves as its Vice Chair.
 She is the Executive Producer of ICAN’s popular fundraising concerts and has been active building relationships with other organizations in the community.
 Ivy also travels to Vietnam to meet with children and families to understand their needs first-hand.
 She loves art, poetry, and philanthropy.
 Prior to co-founding ICAN, she co-founded Microstar Engineering Design firm.
 She received training from Chapman University and currently lives in San Jose, California.

 Tuan H. Nguyen, D.D.S. | Vice Chair -Public Relations